NonstickAtom972/Grammer2/docs/readme.md

 If you want to draw to coordinates based on the last drawn coordinates, you can do something like this: `Text(+3,+0,"Hello`.
 But instead of +0, just leave it empty like this: `Text(+3,,"Hello`

+If you have a pointer to some text and you want to draw, say, just 4 tokens:
+`:Text(0,0,"HELLO",4`.
+Note that this ignores End-Of-String characters.

 ### Line(
 This is used to draw rectangles.
 The syntax for this command is: